 Walking the streets of Ecuador’s largest city, you will be able to see the main sights.
 Guayaquil is a bustling port city that plays a critical role in the country´s economy however it has a lot to offer in a day visit.
 You will visit Simon Bolivar Park where you will be overwhelmed by iguanas sunbathing on the grass and climbing trees.

 From there you will explore El Malecón, the boardwalk overlooking the Guayas River, which has become the focal point of the city.
-Passing along this you will end up at the charming colonial neighborhood of Las Peñas.
+Passing along this you will end up in the charming colonial neighborhood of Las Peñas.
 Here you can stroll the quiet streets and have great photo opportunities.

 Spend an unforgettable eight day-trip on a private yacht visiting the Galapagos Archipelago.

 Start each day on a different island, with hikes and snorkeling just off the magnificent beaches.
 Learn about the different species and their process of evolution from knowledgeable and bilingual guides.

-*For a specific itinerary please provide us your preferred dates.
+*For a specific itinerary please provide us with your preferred dates.